Dora and the Lost City of Gold

-Dora and the Lost City of Gold is a 2019 American adventure comedy film directed by James Bobin and written by Nicholas Stoller and Matthew Robinson.
-Loosely based on the animated television series, it is the first feature film in the Dora the Explorer franchise.
-It stars Isabela Moner, Eugenio Derbez, Michael Peña and Eva Longoria, with Danny Trejo as the voice of Boots.
+Dora and the Lost City of Gold is a 2019 American adventure comedy film loosely based on the Dora the Explorer animated television series, and the first feature film in the franchise.
+The film was directed by James Bobin and written by Nicholas Stoller and Matthew Robinson, and stars Isabela Moner, Eugenio Derbez, Michael Peña and Eva Longoria, with Danny Trejo as the voice of Boots.
 The "Lost City of Gold" is based on the legendary Inca city, Paititi.

 A live-action Dora film was announced in 2017, and Moner was cast in the title role in May 2018.
 Filming took place from August to December 2018 in Australia and Peru.
 John Debney and Germaine Franco composed the film's score.

 The film was theatrically released in the United States on August 9, 2019, by Paramount Pictures.
 It received generally positive reviews from critics, and was a moderate box office success, grossing $121 million against a budget of $49 million.
-A reboot, Dora and the Search for Sol Dorado, was released in 2025.
+A follow-up/reboot, Dora and the Search for Sol Dorado, was released in 2025.

 Plot

 In the Peruvian jungle, 6-year-old Dora Márquez, daughter of jungle explorers Cole and Elena, goes on adventures with her monkey friend Boots, her 7-year-old cousin Diego, and imaginary friends Backpack and Map while thwarting Swiper the thieving fox.
 One day, Diego and his family leave for Los Angeles while Dora and her parents remain searching for the hidden Inca city of gold, Parapata.

 Ten years later, Cole and Elena decipher the location of Parapata and send a now 16-year-old Dora to stay with Diego's family in Los Angeles while they travel to the lost city after she unintentionally proves she's not ready to face danger while exploring.
 At Diego's high school, Dora meets fellow students Sammy Moore and Randy Warren.
 The former sees Dora as a rival due to her intelligence, while the latter develops a crush on her.
 Dora's eccentric behavior culminates in mocking and name-calling by some of her new classmates when she publicly dances to a conga song at the school dance.
-Embarrassed, Diego tells Dora that she is no longer in the jungle, which leads to a fallout between them.
+Embarrassed and humiliated, Diego tells Dora that she is no longer in the jungle, which leads to a fallout between them.

 On a class field trip to a museum, Dora, Diego, Sammy, and Randy are lured to its off-exhibit archives, where mercenaries, led by a man named Powell, capture them and fly them to Peru.
 When they land, a man named Alejandro Gutierrez, who claims to be a friend of Dora's parents, helps them escape, but the mercenaries, aided by Swiper, steal Dora's map.
 Alejandro reports that Dora's parents have gone missing and the mercenaries are searching for them in hopes of getting into Parapata to steal its treasures.
 Dora resolves to find her parents first with Alejandro's help, and the other teens agree.